mouradianelen/LogRegCCD/README.md

 To run the notebook you should choose a kernel for your Jupyter environment.

+Each dataset is evaluated in a separate notebook.

 Notes: Our code has been implemented using VSCode.
 It makes the installation and running process fairly easy.